josiahsrc/mvp_core/README.md

 ## Testing

 > "The MVP pattern is a variation of the MVC pattern that
-> results in more testable code." - Ken Rodham
+> results in more testable code."

 Since the coupling between the views and the presenters is strictly through interfaces, it's easy to create a `MockView`